Ammar Campa-Najjar

-Ammar Campa-Najjar (born February 24, 1989) is an American perennial candidate and former official at the United States Department of Labor.
+Ammar Campa-Najjar (born February 24, 1989) is an American politician and former official at the United States Department of Labor.
 Campa-Najjar has twice been a candidate for the United States House of Representatives.
-He lost in the 2018 election against incumbent Duncan D. Hunter.
-Campa-Najjar lost again in a 2020 campaign to represent California's 50th congressional district, which encompasses the northeastern segments of San Diego County, and a small section of Riverside County.
-In 2022, he unsuccessfully ran for the position of Mayor of Chula Vista, California.
+He lost against incumbent Duncan D. Hunter in 2018.
+Campa-Najjar lost again in a 2020 campaign to represent California's 50th congressional district, which encompassed the northeastern segments of San Diego County, and a small section of Riverside County.
+In 2022, he unsuccessfully ran for the position of mayor of Chula Vista, California.
+In 2023, he joined the United States Navy Reserve.

 Early life and education

 Campa-Najjar was born in La Mesa, California, and raised in Jamul and Chula Vista, California.
 His father, Yasser Najjar, is Palestinian, and his mother, Abigail Campa, is Mexican American.
 In 1997, when he was eight years old, he and his family moved to the Gaza Strip.
 In 1998, he attended a Catholic school in the Gaza Strip.
 After living in Gaza for four years, he, his mother, and brother moved back to San Diego County.
-He said he was not "Arab enough in Gaza, Latino enough for the barrio, or American enough in my own country."
+Growing up in post 9/11 America, Ammar felt he was not "Arab enough in Gaza, Latino enough for the barrio, or American enough in my own country."
+Ammar wondered if America would accept someone of diverse heritage, saying in the Los Angeles Times "In 2008, the country said, 'Yes, we can,' and elected this skinny brown guy with a funny name.
+It really kind of inspired me."

 When he was 15, he worked as a janitor to help his single mother pay bills.
 While in high school, Campa-Najjar converted from Islam to Christianity.
 He considers himself to be Latino and Arab-American, and is fluent in English, Spanish, and Arabic.

-He attended community college at Southwestern College, and earned a dual Bachelor of Arts degree in Philosophy and Psychology from San Diego State University.
+He attended community college at Southwestern College, and earned a dual Bachelor of Arts degree in philosophy and psychology from San Diego State University.